zeljkoczl/Logistic-Regression-Case-Study/README.md

-# Linear-Regression-Case-Study
+# Logistic-Regression-Case-Study

-# Simple Case Study of preprocessing raw data and fitting the raw data into the linear regession model
+# Simple Case Study of preprocessing raw data and fitting the raw data into the logistic regession model